SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

   Given I start the interview at "restraining_order.yml"
 ```

-Make sure to leave the `Feature` line at the very top of the file.

-After the `Given` step, you can add the story table or other Steps that will test your interview.
+After that, you can add the story table or other Steps that will test your interview.

-ALKiln uses the `Scenario` description to label test results.
-Try to use something you'll recognize later.
+Make sure to leave the `Feature:` line at the very top of the file.
+Avoid repeating the `Feature:` key anywhere else in the file.

+### Why should I write a Scenario description?

+`Scenario` descriptions affect the names of error screenshot files and report headings, so try to write something unique that you will recognize later.
+It will help you identify what happened with each test.

 ### When do tests run?

 GitHub tests run when you commit your files to GitHub.
 That might be when you hit the 'Commit' button on the Packages page.
 It can also happen when you edit, add, or delete files in GitHub itself.

 If you know how to use GitHub [actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-workflows-activity), you can also run the tests manually from GitHub actions with some more options.

-### Why should I write a Scenario description?

-Scenario descriptions affect the names of error screenshot files and report headings, so try to write something unique that you will recognize later.

 <!-- I think this info is useful, but I'm not sure where it should go.
 ## About writing tests